hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 Transferable units are not directly comparable across different tokens. */ message TokenBalance {
      TokenID tokenId = 1; // A unique token id
 !    uint64 balance = 2; // Number of transferable units of the identified token.
-For token of type FUNGIBLE - balance in the smallest denomination.
-For token of type NON_FUNGBILE - the number of NFTs held by the account
+For token of type FUNGIBLE_COMMON - balance in the smallest denomination.
+For token of type NON_FUNGIBLE_UNIQUE - the number of NFTs held by the account
 !    uint32 decimals = 3; // Tokens divide into <tt>10<sup>decimals</sup></tt> pieces.
-Always 0 for tokens of type NON_FUNGIBLE
+Always 0 for tokens of type NON_FUNGIBLE_UNIQUE
 }
 ```